 - Provide notice to the heirs-at-law of the deceased.
 This is determined by California law.

 - Provide notice to the county assessor in any county in which there is real estate owned by the trust.

 - Provide notice to the beneficiaries of trust for trusts that are already irrevocable.

+Trustee’s duty to providing notice is one of several duties that a trustee must fulfill.
+View here for more from an Anaheim trust attorney.
 Our free guide, Understanding the Revocable Living Trust – In Language That Anyone Can Understand in 8 Minutes, provides additional information about how a trust works.
 Our office of experienced Anaheim trust attorneys can offer further guidance to ensure that you carry out your role as trustee successfully.
 Call our office today at (714) 459-5481 for a consultation.